 D.M.A., University of Oklahoma; M.M., San Diego State University; B.M., University of Northern Colorado; B.M.E., University of Northern Colorado

-Lisa Zdechlik, Associate Professor of Piano Pedagogy and Group Piano at the University of Arizona, holds a D.M.A. in piano performance and pedagogy from the University of Oklahoma, an M.M. in piano performance from San Diego State University, a B.M. in piano performance and a B.M.E. in music education from the University of Northern Colorado.
+Lisa Zdechlik, Professor of Piano Pedagogy and Group Piano at the University of Arizona, holds a D.M.A. in piano performance and pedagogy from the University of Oklahoma, an M.M. in piano performance from San Diego State University, a B.M. in piano performance and a B.M.E. in music education from the University of Northern Colorado.

 Dr. Zdechlik is the recipient of numerous awards and grants, including the 2006 Roy A. and Stardust K. Johnson Faculty Mentoring Award for her mentoring of graduate teaching assistants in group piano at The University of Arizona.
 She was awarded a 2004 Arizona Board of Regents Learner-Centered Education Grant to develop Interactive Piano Tutor, a web-based music tutorial.
 Her dissertation, Texture and Pedaling in Selected Nocturnes of Frederic Chopin, was awarded the 2002 Dissertation Prize in Education, Fine Arts and the Professions at the University of Oklahoma.

 Dr. Zdechlik is a member of the executive committee of the National Group Piano and Piano Pedagogy Forum.
 In addition, she serves on the Collegiate Pedagogy Teaching Committee of the National Conference on Keyboard Pedagogy and is the former College Faculty Chair for the Arizona State Music Teachers Association.